How is a TSCM Bug Sweep Conducted?

 Are you being spied on?
 Do you need a security sweep for bugs?

 Technical Surveillance Countermeasures (TSCM) is a search by specialists to locate electronic eavesdropping, video voyeurism, GPS tracking, and/or data theft devices.
-Bug sweeps or debugging are generic terms for TSCM inspections.
+Security sweeps for bugs or debugging are generic terms for TSCM inspections.

-Assuring personal privacy, protecting sensitive information and keeping intellectual property where it belongs is the goal of a TSCM bug sweep.
+Assuring personal privacy, protecting sensitive information, and keeping intellectual property where it belongs is the goal of a corporate TSCM bug sweep.
 This goal is expanded to include proactively identifying all types of espionage and information security vulnerabilities when applied to business environments.

 - Technical inspection of the areas.

 - A post-inspection debriefing.

 - A final written report documenting findings, recommendations, and due diligence.